Gurpreet Singh Sandhu: Bengaluru

 In August 2017, Gurpreet joined Bengaluru from Stabæk for undisclosed transfer amount.
 He made his debut for Bengaluru against April 25 in an AFC Cup knockout stage match and his league debut was against Mumbai City, keeping a clean sheet.
 Sandhu played a pivotal role in Bengaluru's run in the 2017–18 Indian Super League season as they marched to the finals against Chennaiyin FC, which they came out losing 3–2.
 Gurpreet kept seven clean sheets the season.
 On 13 March 2018, Sandhu extended his contract until May 2023.
-Sandhu played his first match of the 2018–19 Indian Super League season against the defending champions Chennaiyin FC on 30 September 2018, which Bengaluru won 1–0.
+Sandhu played his first match of the 2018–19 Indian Super League against the defending champions Chennaiyin FC on 30 September 2018, which Bengaluru won 1–0.
 Sandhu kept seven clean sheets in the campaign, as a result, they qualified for ISL finals for second consecutive time to play against FC Goa.
 The match finished 1–0 for Bengaluru, and thereby collecting his first Indian Super League trophy.
-Sandhu played his first match of the 2019–20 Indian Super League season on 21 October 2019 in a 0–0 draw against NorthEast United FC.
+Sandhu played his first match of the 2019–20 Indian Super League on 21 October 2019 in a 0–0 draw against NorthEast United FC.
 In the same season, Bengaluru went through knockout stage for the third consecutive time, before getting knocked down by ATK in the semi-finals on a 3–2 aggregate score.
-Sandhu was awarded with the Golden Glove that season for keeping 11 clean sheets, which was most by any other goalkeepers in that season.
-Sandhu played his first match of the 2020–21 Indian Super League season against FC Goa on 22 November 2020 which ended in a 2–2 draw.
+Sandhu was awarded with the Golden Glove that season for keeping 11 clean sheets, which was the longest stretch of clean sheets by any goalkeeper that season.
+Sandhu played his first match of the 2020–21 Indian Super League against FC Goa on 22 November 2020 which ended in a 2–2 draw.

-Gurpreet became the vice-captain of Bengaluru in 2021-22 season after Dimas left the team at the end of 2020-21 season, Gurpreet led the side in an AFC Cup game against Maziya where they won 6-2, then again in ISL when skipper Sunil Chhetri was on the bench he again captained the team for a few games.
+Gurpreet became the vice-captain of Bengaluru in 2021–22 season after Dimas left the team at the end of 2020–21 season, Gurpreet led the side in an AFC Cup game against Maziya where they won 6–2, then again in ISL when skipper Sunil Chhetri was on the bench he again captained the team for a few games.